 - Digitize analog content from a variety of sources including VHS, DVD, or miniDV

 - Scan slides or film in high resolution

-In addition to the multimedia workstations in the Technology Commons, Learning Technologies staff also manage two workstations in the Multipurpose Media Room.
-This room is most appropriate for projects that cannot be completed in the Technology Commons space, such as recording narration, working with protected health information, or collaborating with a group on a video or audio project.
+If you are looking for a quiet place to record and build learning modules, check out the eLearning Studio (CL-245).
+This room is appropriate for projects that cannot be completed in the main Technology Commons space, such as recording narration, working with protected health information, or collaborating with a group on a video or audio project.

 The eLearning Studio also has Wacom Interactive Pen Display, a Mac and PC workstation and a television monitor for practicing UCSF presentations.
 Reserve the eLearning Studio today as the room is in high demand!

 Click to view larger image.